-Where to find the Decision Table Editor

-Ribbon: Design > Impact > Decisions > Manage Decisions

-Usage of the Decision Table Editor

-An analyst will occasionally need to record the way that decisions are made in an organization in a formal way.
-There is often also the need to express the conditions and the resulting decisions in a way that will assist an implementation team design a solution.
+Where to find the Decision Table Editor Ribbon: Design > Impact > Decisions > Manage Decisions Usage of the Decision Table Editor An Analyst will occasionally need to formally record the way that decisions are made in an organization.
+They will also need to express the conditions and the resulting decisions in a way that assists an Implementation Team to design a solution.
 The Decision Table Editor built into Enterprise Architect can assist in expressing and implementing the way that decisions are made.

-Options for the Decision Table Editor

-The Decision Table Editor can be used simply to record the conditions and the conclusions that form the basis of decision making.
-Alternatively implementation code can be generated using the Enterprise Architect Simulation Library (EASL) code generation macros.
+Options for the Decision Table Editor The Decision Table Editor can be used simply to record the conditions and the conclusions that form the basis of decision making.
+Alternatively, implementation code can be generated using the Enterprise Architect Simulation Library (EASL) code generation macros.